 Whilst record numbers of new companies are being registered in the UK every year, it is said as many as one in five new businesses fail.
 Sadly, it often comes down to poor decision-making or simply a lack of knowledge and/or experience in crucial areas during the early days.

-This blog outlines some of the stumbling blocks you might face in your first year as a new business owner, including practical tips for ensuring you maintain a steady grip to give your startup its best chance of success.
+This blog outlines some of the stumbling blocks you might face in your first year as a new business owner, including practical tips for ensuring you maintain a steady grip to give your startup its best chance of business survival and, ultimately, success.

 1. Have a business plan in place.
 A predictable tip, but so vital!
 Writing a business plan is essential for the launch and growth of any venture.
 It’s a document where you detail all the future plans and predictions for your business.
 It will explain your ideas, map out how they’ll be put into practice and provide relevant information including the business details, management plan, operating plan, marketing and sales strategy, financial projections, and operational and team specifics.
 It’s a document that shows you’ve ultimately decided that your business is viable.